Complete Financial Questionnaire

 • Arrhythmogenic right ventricular cardiomyopathy (ARVC)

 Another type of cardiomyopathy, Takotsubo cardiomyopathy, can be caused by extreme stress.
-This type is not passed on through families and often disappears in time.

 Other, specialised types of cardiomyopathy include: